Sleeping Tips, Sleep and Health

 The New Zealand weather is warming, the sun is shining, the sky is blue and everything is in bloom!
 It only means one thing: Spring is around the corner!
 That beautiful time of the year is nearly here and you’re really excited!

 That is, unless you suffer from hay fever — then this season isn’t always as pleasant.
-Unfortunately hay fever may also have an impact on sleep quality too.
+Unfortunately, hay fever may also have an impact on sleep quality too.

 Hay Fever Symptoms During The Night

-If you are a hay fever sufferer, you are no stranger to the sneezes, streaming nose and itchy eyes of hay fever during Spring due to a reaction to the pollen and spore filled air.
-Unfortunately the night doesn’t offer much respite.
+If you are a hay fever sufferer, you are no stranger to the sneezes, streaming nose, and itchy eyes of hay fever during Spring due to a reaction to the pollen and spore-filled air.
+Unfortunately, the night doesn’t offer much respite.

-Hay fever sufferers often find that their symptoms get worse during the evening, because the pollen floating around during the day falls back down to the ground as the temperature drops, exposing them to higher levels at night, triggering their immune response.
+Hay fever sufferers often find that their symptoms get worse during the evening, because the pollen floating around during the day falls back down to the ground as the temperature drops, exposing them to higher levels at night, and triggering their immune response.

-These persistent symptoms can disturb sleep patterns during the night, causing tiredness, fatigue, diminished concentration and poor mental health during the next day.
-In addition, hay fever (also known as Allergic rhinitis) may also predispose people to obstructive sleep apnea, due to the upper airways collapsing during sleep, resulting in reduced airflow, a drop in oxygen levels and interrupted rest times1.
+These persistent symptoms can disturb sleep patterns during the night, causing tiredness, fatigue, diminished concentration, and poor mental health during the next day.
+In addition, hay fever (also known as Allergic rhinitis) may also predispose people to obstructive sleep apnea, due to the upper airways collapsing during sleep, resulting in reduced airflow, a drop in oxygen levels, and interrupted rest times1.

 Subduing Hay Fever